-Your Sports Physician may diagnose concussion by reviewing your medical history, a thorough physical examination and performing some simple cognitive tests.
-They will Radiological investigations such as CT or MRI scan may be needed in a few cases.
+Your Sport and Exercise Physician may diagnose concussion by reviewing your medical history, carrying out a thorough physical examination and performing some simple cognitive tests.
+Radiological investigations such as a CT or MRI scan may be needed in a few cases.

 80-90% of concussions will resolve within a few days of relative rest, followed by a short spell of active recovery and gradual resumption of sporting activities.